GamingAtDeathsDoor/Satans_Bridge/README.md

 Join my Discord at http://discord.gamingatdeathsdoor.com if you have any problems.

-Pick the PBO you want (Self Explanatory Lights and No lights)
+Pick the file you want (Self Explanatory Lights and No lights)

+Pack the folder "satans_bridge" into a PBO.

 Simply drop the PBO into your @ExileServer\addons Folder.
 Next restart you will have a fully-functional bridge for Malden.